per0x1dee/QoS-element/README.md

-# Quantum of Solace: "Client"
+# Quantum of Solace: Element
 A hobby project modification made to improve on the horrible PC port of James Bond: Quantum of Solace, for the multiplayer portion of the game.

 ## (Current) Features